malicorX/ai2ai/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-run this by executing:
+there are different ways to execute this, with different types of models:

+===== using CPU =====

-> python main.py --cpu_support --model_path ./model/ggml-vic7b-q4_3.bin --conversation_settings characterSetups/ai_flirt.txt
+> python main.py --mode cpu --model_path ./model/ggml-vic7b-q4_3.bin --conversation_settings characterSetups/ai_flirt.txt

+in order for this to work, you need the ggml-vic7b-q4_3.bin file in your ./model/ directory.

+===== using GPU and the oobabooga server in API mode =====

+> python main.py --mode oobabooga --conversation_settings characterSetups/ai_flirt.txt

+for this you will first have to start the oobabooga server in API mode, check the documentation further below to find out how to start this.

+===== using GPU and the oobabooga server in API mode =====

-> python main.py --gpu_support --model_path ./model/vicuna-13B-1.1-GPTQ-4bit-128g.latest.safetensors --conversation_settings characterSetups/ai_flirt.txt
+> python main.py --mode mpt --model_path ./model/mpt-7b-storywriter --conversation_settings characterSetups/ai_flirt.txt

-explanation of the parameters:

---cpu_support					use CPU (GGML model)

---gpu_support					...or use GPU (.safetensors model)

---model_path					put your model in here, you have to download it somewhere, it's not part of this repository

---debug_template				init a conversation about chess

---conversation_settings			contains the setup for the conversation
+in order for this to work, you need the ggml-vic7b-q4_3.bin file in your ./model/ directory.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 TODOs (in order of importance! )